LicenseRocks/mega-flow/README.md

 ## What is MegaFlow? 🚀

-MegaFlow is a React component to build workflows based on JSON schemas, powered by React Hook Forms.
+MegaFlow is a React component dedicated to build workflows based on JSON schemas, powered by React Hook Forms.

-As there are multiple workflows to generate in the company, which all of them are custom, also can be mofied, we decided to have a component which will be used across all of our projects, so that it is possible to keep consistency along them.
+As there are multiple workflows to generate in the company, which all of them are custom, also can be modified, we decided to have a component which will be used across all of our projects, so that it is possible to keep consistency along them.

 ## Main libraries/technologies used in MegaFlow: 🦾